Blog

 Ultimate Guide to Planning Your Playground

-These days, playgrounds are everywhere – and for good reason.
-A paper published in Active Living Research noted that there are more than 10,000 playgrounds located in major cities in the US.
-That figure doesn’t include the many playgrounds found in schoolyards or parks in small towns or smaller cities in the country, but it’s clear to see that having a playground on your property increases engagement within the community, no matter what size town you’re in.
+These days, playgrounds are everywhere.
+There are almost 6,000 playgrounds located in 15 major U.S. cities.
+This figure excludes the many playgrounds found in schoolyards.
+Having a playground on your property increases engagement within the community, no matter what size town you’re in.

 Playgrounds have certainly evolved since their earliest days.
 According to the National Trust for Historical Preservation, playgrounds were uncommon at the beginning of the 20th century.
 People that did build them didn’t design them for independent play.
 Instead, trained instructors used them as exercise centers or outdoor gymnasiums for children.
 These teachers were on hand to help organize the way kids played and to show them how to use the equipment.

 At the beginning of the playground planning process, it helps to clearly outline what your goals are for the project, as well as whether your city or school has any restrictions that need to be taken into consideration.
-If you’re wondering how to plan a playground and where to start, having a general idea of these five things will help you decide what direction to take your playground.
+If you’re wondering how to plan a playground and where to start, having a general idea of the following factors will help you decide what direction to take your playground.

 1. Who Will Use the Playground?

-You also want to consider the abilities of the people who will be using the playground equipment.
-As of 2011, all public playground facilities need to comply with the guidelines set forth under the 2010 Standards for Accessible Design.
+• Accessibility: Consider the abilities of the people who will be using the playground equipment.
+All public playground facilities need to comply with the guidelines set forth under the 2010 Standards for Accessible Design.
+These guidelines require a playground to have equipment that is accessible to and usable by people of all abilities.
+This includes ground-level play equipment, elevated structures and the playground’s surface.

-Along with the age and ability levels of the children who will use the playground, another important step involved in playground planning is to consider the number of kids who will use the equipment at any time.
-Will there be entire classrooms full of children using the playground during recess or after school, or do you expect a smaller crowd to be on the equipment at a time?
+• Numbers: How many kids will use the equipment at a time?
+Will there be entire classrooms full of children using the playground during recess or after school or do you expect a smaller crowd to be on the equipment at a time?

 2. How Much Space Do You Have?